Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 I wish could go back to my childhood that’s not possible

-Till now I still love to have this but as I grew up and realized this that my mother used to say obviously right totally this snack is unhygienic never know which type of water is being used in making khata pani or which oil is being used in frying puris which type of it, so I put it off having more further from a vendor and decided
+Till now I still love to have this but as I grew up and realized this my mother used to say obviously right totally this snack is unhygienic never know which type of water is being used in making that pani or which oil is being used in frying puris which type of it, so I put it off having more further from a vendor and decided

-My first attempt has been successful at all, here I will also tell you tips that will help you make the perfect puffy gol gappy
+My first attempt has not been successful at all, here I will also tell you tips that will help you make the perfect puffy gol gappy

 how to make panipuri recipe